 Key features of a CDP include:

-What is the added value of a CDP?
+What is the added value of a Customer Data Platform?

 Businesses can leverage CDPs in various ways to enhance their marketing efforts and improve customer experiences, including: